The Directors of your Company are pleased to present the 17th Annual

 keeping the city clean and to conserve the energy resources available

 in the form of producing fuel called Refuse Derived Fuel (RDF).
 RDF (in

 fluff form), the final product of the plant, is being disposed off

 commercially as a good substitute of conventional fuel in the

 pit-head based Thermal Power Station, construction of Expressways,

-development of Sports Complex, Fertilizer business and Aviation
+development of Sports Complex, Fertilizer business, Aviation project,

 1. Jaiprakash Power Ventures Limited